troelsfrostholm/receipt-api/README.md

 ```

 ## Run the tests (optional)
 Unit tests are based on pytest and executed using tox.
 In order to run the tests, the repository must be cloned.
+Running the tests the first time can take a little while, as dependencies are installed.
 ```bash
 git clone git://github.com/troelsfrostholm/receipt-api.git
 cd receipt-api